 Paying your mortgage off

-The list goes on.. and must be personal to you!
+The list goes on.. but your goals must be personal to you.

 IMMEDIATE TERM: 0 – 2 years